Terms and conditions / Code of conduct – Age UK Telephone Friendship Service corporate volunteers

 - I will make time to make my call to my telephone friend and understand I cannot make my calls while I am driving.

-- I understand that if I regularly do not make calls you may end my volunteering with Call in Time.
+- I understand that if I regularly do not make calls you may end my volunteering with Age UK's Telephone Friendship Service.

 - I will let you know if my telephone friend needs any additional advice or support, or if I have any concerns about them.